Evaluating Counterfactual Policies Using Instruments: Additional details

 This example is quite extreme, however, in that we were able to rule out a positive treatment effect for instrument never-takers under monotonicity.
-So long as we cannot rule out that mass $\epsilon$ of instrument never-takers has a treatment effect equal to $1$, assuming IV monotonicity will also lead to trivial bounds on the effect for policy compliers for policies that only marginally increase take-up.
+So long as we cannot rule out that at least mass $\epsilon$ of instrument never-takers have a treatment effect equal to each of $-1$ and $1$, assuming IV monotonicity will also lead to trivial bounds on the effect for policy compliers for policies that only marginally increase take-up.